Ratlabs Escape Room

 Welcome to Ratlabs, an advanced research facility that focuses on rat experiments.
 But trying out the newest invention on himself, the professor accidentally turned himself into a rat!
 Can you open the safe that contains the antidote before the professor stays a rat forever?

 In this escape room, two players work together.
-One player, the lab assistant, is physically present in the room, and the other plays as a ‘rat’ and sees the room through a camera.
+One player, the lab assistant, is physically present in the room, and the other remotely controls a ‘rat’ and sees the room through a camera.

 My contributions